ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 # Release Candidate

-Every cookbook build you make should produce a release candidate, ready to be deployed to your targeted environments.
-A new release candidate is created when a build is successful, that means all the tests we have captured in the previous sections passed.
+Every successful cookbook build should produce a release candidate, ready to be run to your targeted environments.
+All the tests we have captured in the previous sections passed.

-Here are the general steps that you should make after the build steps are completed:
+Here are the general steps that you should make after the build steps are completed to create a release candidate:

 - Generate cookbook documentation

     At the time of writing, there are a lot of tools out there to document Chef cookbooks.
 Pick your own favourite, I'm using [knife-cookbook-doc](http://realityforge.org/knife-cookbook-doc/) because it allows
     cookbook attributes to be documented close to the source code.
-Other tools rely on the maintenance of `metadata.rb`, which often be overlooked when your source code evolved.
+Other tools rely on the maintenance of `metadata.rb`, which often be overlooked when your source code evolves.

 - Git commit: Commit those changes we made so far.